mahdi-zafarmand/Apriori_for_ARM/README.md

 ### To compile the code, use this line in the terminal:
 g++ -std=c++17 -O2 AprioriImplementation.cpp

-### to run the code and see all details (with proper dataset file and support value):
+### to run the code and see all details (with proper dataset file, support and value):
 ./a.out 10Kdataset.txt 0.001 0.8

 ### This is a brief report of measures and run times for each of the three scenarios I executed the code: